Key Quote

 SELF-KNOWLEDGE & THE ENLIGHTENMENT

 The Enlightenment valued rational self-examination.
-Elizabeth's failure to know herself critiques the limits of individual reason — even the most intelligent are vulnerable to bias (unfair prejudgment).
+Elizabeth's failure to know herself critiques the limits of individual reason — even the most intelligent are vulnerable to biasbias — An unfair prejudgment or inclination that distorts understanding.

 THE LETTER AS PRIVATE TRUTH

 Darcy's letter is a uniquely private form of communication in a novel dominated by public performance.
-It allows truth to emerge outside social surveillance (observation and judgment).
+It allows truth to emerge outside social surveillancesurveillance — observation and judgment.
 The letter becomes the instrument of transformation precisely because it bypasses society's distortions.

 Key Words